 Conduct Bodies and Forums

 There are four types of conduct forums: warning letter without a hearing, summary resolution meeting, informal hearing, and formal hearing.
-Generally, students and student organizations may choose which conduct forum they would like to conduct their disciplinary case.
-However, the associate deans of students (or designee) or director of residence life (or designee) reserve the right to choose the appropriate forum for administrative or case-related reasons.
+Generally, students and student organizations may choose which conduct forum they would like to conduct their disciplinary case; however, the dean of students (or designee) or director of residence life (or designee) reserve the right to choose the appropriate forum for administrative or case-related reasons.

 a.
 Warning Letter Without a Hearing